awsdocs/amazon-rds-on-vmware-user-guide/doc_source/creating-a-custom-az.md

-# Creating Additional Custom AZs in a Region<a name="creating-a-custom-az"></a>
+# Creating additional custom AZs in an AWS Region<a name="creating-a-custom-az"></a>

-During the onboarding process described in [Getting Started with Amazon RDS on VMware](getting-started-with-rds-on-vmware.md), you created a custom Availability Zone \(custom AZ\) in an AWS Region\.
+During the onboarding process described in [Getting started with Amazon RDS on VMware](getting-started-with-rds-on-vmware.md), you created a custom Availability Zone \(custom AZ\) in an AWS Region\.
 You can create additional custom AZs in the same AWS Region\.

 **To create a custom AZ**